How to Collect and Buy Art: The Basics

 Note: This article is taken from a speech originally given to an audience of art collectors at the Indianapolis Art Center.
 It covers a number of topics that are treated at length and in detail in my book, THE ART OF BUYING ART.

 Anyone can buy and collect art intelligently.
 That's right; I said anyone.
 No previous knowledge of the art business, experience collecting art or degrees in art history are necessary.
-All you need is a love and appreciation of fine art, a desire to collect, and a willingness to familiarize yourself with a few simple techniques that will allow you to evaluate any work of art dating from any time period by any artist of any nationality.
+All you need is a love and appreciation of fine art, a desire to collect, and a willingness to familiarize yourself with a few simple techniques that will allow you to assess and evaluate any work of art dating from any time period by any artist of any nationality.

 Suppose you see a work of art for sale that you like-- a painting, a sculpture, a print-- it makes no difference.
 If you like it so much that you think you might want to own it, begin your decision-making process by asking and answering four basic questions.